-Nationwide cannabis legalization is closer than ever to becoming a reality.
+Nationwide cannabis legalization is closer than ever to becoming a reality, which means cannabis regulations won’t be far behind.
 Many individual states are legalizing it for recreational and medical use, so you’ll need to be prepared for when cannabis becomes legal nationwide.

 The FDA Will Likely be Responsible for Enforcing Federal Standards After Legalization